slott56/slott56.github.io/Pelican/content/blog/2009/02/2009_02_20-python_business_rules_engine.rst

 Clearly, each customer could be unique.
-And our service offering :emphasis:`should`  expand as we get better and better at this.
+And our service offering *should*  expand as we get better and better at this.
 So we'll have lots of plug-and-play modules for customer-specific features and expansions of the service.